ArnoldKebaso/ArnoldKebaso/README.md

 # 💫 About Me:
 ### Hi there 👋 I'm Arnold Kebaso
 I'm a Full-Stack Web Developer & Software Engineer with a passion for building scalable and efficient web applications.
-I specialize in both front-end and back-end development, with experience in iOS/macOS platforms as well.
+I specialize in both front-end and back-end development.

 🚀 **Projects**
 - [E-Commerce Website](https://arnoldkebaso.github.io/E-commerce-website/): A trendy clothes showcase built with modern web technologies.